 In addition, you will find Voss Ski and Tourist Centre - a cross-country skiing facility with trails at a national competition level.

 The Myrkdalen ski resort is the other facility, a 30-minute drive from the city centre.
+Myrkdalen is one of the most snow-sure ski resorts in Europe (from December to May).
+Uncrowded, with quiet slopes for beginners and untracked off-piste for the adventurous.
 It offers family-friendly slopes, trails of all difficulty levels and off-piste sections.
 There is a great terrain for cross-country skiing in the surrounding area.

 Looking for primo skimo?